elizabethgarza/Avocado-Classifier/README.md

 - [ ] Run the following command:

       python3  predict.py  number_of_iterations  learning_rate   ~/Desktop/FruitClassifier  fruit_that_you_want_to_classify   ~/Desktop/FruitClassifier/your_predict_image_path

-**Some tips:**

-  - Recommended `number_of_iterations` for an `Avocado` classifier: 2000.
-  - Recommended `learning_rate` for an `Avocado` classifier: .0007.
-  - Feel free to experiment with different `number_of_iterations` and `learning_rate`s.
-Numbers will vary depending on the fruit you choose to train your model to classify.
-  - You can find `your_predicted_image_path` by looking for the fruit name within the `FruitClassifier` directory.
-  - It will take between 2-3 minutes for the program to run with the parameters recommended above.
-  - If you are training your model to classify an `Avocado`, your screen will look something like this:
+   - E.g. If you are training your model to classify an `Avocado`, and you want the model to predict whether or not your image of a strawberry, `Strawberry.jpeg`, is an avocado, your final command should look something like:

+      python3 predict.py 2000 .0007 ~/Desktop/FruitClassifier Avocado ~/Desktop/FruitClassifier/Strawberry.jpeg

+   - After running the command above, your screen should look something like:

       ```Cost after iteration 100: nan
          Cost after iteration 200: nan
          Cost after iteration 300: nan